 Before you compare prices - remember you're not alone.
 According to the CDC, hearing loss is an understated phenomenon in the US:

-What is the cost of hearing aids from other manufacturers and suppliers?
+What is the average cost of hearing aids from other manufacturers and suppliers?

-The following companies offer high-quality hearing aids and this is a review of their prices and what they offer.
+The following companies offer high-quality hearing aids and this is a review & hearing aids price list they offer.
 Their prices are certainly lower than those people expect to pay for the very expensive models available at specialists.
 However, they are all above $700.

 LifeEar is the most reasonably priced of the models reviewed and sells for $799 for one hearing aid.
 Their range only includes behind-the-ear hearing aids that are suited to hearing loss ranges between mild and moderately severe.